flype44/VControl/DOCUMENTATION.md

 ```

-# VControl VBRMOVE 0/1
+# VControl VBRMOVE

 SYNOPSIS :

-This command change the `Vector Base Register` location.
+This command change the processor `Vector Base Register` location.

+The processor vectors will be moved to a new location, either in CHIP memory (VBRMOVE=0) or in FAST memory (VBRMOVE=1).

+When the processor vectors are moved to FAST memory, it is supposed to increase the system speed.

-It is compatible with VBRControl http://aminet.net/package/util/sys/vbrcontrol
+NOTE: It is compatible with VBRControl http://aminet.net/package/util/sys/vbrcontrol

 INPUT :
 * VBRMOVE=0 : Chip RAM